Airbus opens A350 plant to meet rising competition

 The competing 787 went into service in Japan a year ago after complications with a ground-breaking production system and global supply chain delayed its first deliveries by three years.

-Even before Tuesday’s inauguration, the 74,000-square meter Toulouse plant has been building the first A350 that will never fly but will be shaken apart in stress tests.
+Even before Tuesday’s inauguration, the 74,000-square metre Toulouse plant has been building the first A350 that will never fly but will be shaken apart in stress tests.

 Full production will now begin in earnest ahead of next year’s maiden flight, rising to 10 planes a month by late 2018.